-Broadening solar’s scope & impactHow DSD helped The Home Depot significantly expand its rooftop solar energy program across multiple locations throughout the east coast.
+Broadening solar’s scope & impactHow DSD helped The Home Depot significantly expand its rooftop solar energy program across multiple locations throughout multiple sites across the U.S.

 When The Home Depot decided to expand its renewable energy program — as part of its ambitious corporate climate initiative — the bar was set high.
 Leadership aimed to broaden solar energy usage across the east coast: starting with dozens of installations across store locations in New Jersey, Connecticut, Maryland and Washington, DC.